fdv/running-elasticsearch-fun-profit/103-use-case-migrating-130tb-cluster-without-downtime/103-use-case-migrating-130tb-cluster-without-downtime.md

 '
 ```

-Then, we shat down Elasticsearch on Barack, Chirack and one of the cluster master nodes.
+Then, we shut down Elasticsearch on Barack, Chirack and one of the cluster master nodes.
 ![Moving from zone to zone](images/image21.svg)

 Removing nodes to create a new Blackhole